Thursday, August 29, 2013

 The Last Train by Rona Arato

-It was during an interview in July, 2001 with Carrol Walsh, who in April 13, 1945, was a 24 year old American tank commander with the American 30th Infantry Division, that Rozell learned about the American liberation of a large transport train near Magdeburg.
+It was during an interview in July, 2001 with Carrol Walsh, who on April 13, 1945, was a 24 year old American tank commander with the American 30th Infantry Division, that Rozell learned about the American liberation of a large transport train near Magdeburg.
 Walsh had not thought about the train until his daughter urged him to tell the history teacher about it during the interview.
 Soldiers had uncovered an incredible situation; boxcars jam-packed with starving Jewish prisoners.
 The historic liberation was recorded in photographs taken by George C. Gross, a friend and fellow tank commander who, unlike Walsh, stayed with the train overnight and into the next day.
 Gross' unit went to the local German's and ordered them to provide food and lodgings for the Jewish survivors.

 Walsh also related that he received the 30th Division newsletters and one of those newsletters had published a letter from a survivor of a "death train" asking if anyone was there when it was liberated.
 It turned out that this was the same train near Magdeburg that Walsh, Gross and also Major Benjamin had liberated.
 Walsh wrote to the editor and advised them that a better contact would be George Gross.

-This background sets the stage for this tiny but very informative narrative nonfiction book, The Last Train, which has been written for children, by Rona Arato who is the wife of Paul (Auslander)Arato, who was on the Magdeburg Train when he was just five years old.
-These trains were called "the last trains" because they contained the survivors of the Nazi concentration camps who were being shunted around in an attempt by the Nazi's to avoid liberation by Allied troops, before they could be exterminated.
+This background sets the stage for this tiny but very informative narrative nonfiction book, The Last Train, which has been written for children, by Rona Arato who is the wife of Paul Arato, who was on the Magdeburg Train when he was just five years old.
+These trains were called "the last trains" because they contained the survivors of the Nazi concentration camps who were being shunted around in an attempt by the Nazi's to exterminate the evidence of their crimes against humanity.

 Book Details: